Spark: Elementary Religious Education (Grades 1-5)

 - Once again, the overall consensus is that everyone had fun and learned something new about our Catholic faith every day!

-Make-up Packets for 2018 Elementary Summer Religion Program have been linked below:
+Make-up Packets for our 2019 Elementary Summer Religion Program will be linked to the dates below in late June:

 Make-up Packets for 2018-19 Sunday Sessions: